dsl-logo

 The home loan pre-approval process has fewer steps than a full application.
 Here’s how it works:

 You can do this online on the lender’s website or you can book an appointment with a home lending specialist if you prefer to speak to a person or have questions about the process.
 You’ll be asked some basic questions to check your eligibility for a home loan before proceeding.
-The lender may direct you to a home loan specialist if you’re:
+The lender may refer you to a home loan specialist if you're self-employed, retired, applying with a guarantor, seeking a split loan, or are not an existing customer.

 If you’re getting a full-assessment pre-approval, your lender will give you a list of paperwork you need to submit.
 This will usually include some recent payslips, bank statements, details of financial obligations, like credit cards or other loans.
 Have your documents ready to speed up the process.